 Middlethorpe Hall, York

-Spacious and secluded, set amongst the most spectacular gardens, Middlethorpe Hall is a gem owned by the National Trust.
+Spacious and serene, set amongst the most spectacular gardens, Middlethorpe Hall is a National Trust gem.
 It offers everything you’d expect including dramatic fire-lit halls and beautifully furnished rooms.
 In 20 acres of gardens, the hotel has a number of areas within the grounds that make for enchanting wedding scenes.
 From the 18th century Dovecote to the intimate Yellow Room.
-Personally we love photos in the fragrant rose and lavender garden…
+Personally, we love photos in the fragrant rose and lavender garden.

 Cliveden House, Berkshire

-Cliveden House is a regal looking mansion on the River Thames, peppered with artwork, gorgeous fireplaces, suits of armour and history.
-Perhaps one of its most notorious moments is the role of its swimming pool in the Profumo Affair!
-The hotel is no stranger to celebrities and is guaranteed to make you feel like royalty!
-From exclusive use to more intimate ceremonies, all are created with impeccable style and attention.
+Cliveden House is a regal looking mansion on the River Thames, peppered with artwork and rooted in history.
+From the suits of armour to the gorgeous fireplaces, Cliveden House is undoubtedly a beautiful wedding venue.
+Perhaps one of its most notorious moments is the role of its swimming pool in the Profumo Affair.
+The hotel is no stranger to celebrities and is guaranteed to make you feel like royalty.
+From exclusive use to more intimate ceremonies, all are done with impeccable style and attention.